I offer physical manual therapy and rehabilitation exercies or a blend of both, aimed towards restoring you to the “best” you.

 My early training in the fitness industry started in 2002 as a personal trainer and then with the Pilates Institute in 2003.
 I wanted to focus on rehabilitation of people with injuries and movement difficulties and not just the exercise of healthy people.
 Working with my clients I became aware that I needed a higher level of knowledge and therefore completed a Sports Therapy degree (BSc Hons Sports Therapy) qualifying in 2011.

-I progressed my Pilates training with the Australian Physiotherapy and Pilates Institute (APPI) as world-leading experts in physiotherapy and rehabilitation-based Pilates.
+I complimented my sports therapy training with exercies from the Australian Physiotherapy and Pilates Institute (APPI) as they are world-leading experts in physiotherapy and rehabilitation-based Pilates.
 The APPI Pilates techniques are specifically developed for rehabilitation and adaptable physio-based exercises that can fit a wide range of individual requirements.
 The exercises are based on the latest research to ensure that they are safe, achievable and suitable for those with dysfunctions or injuries.
 From 2012 I have worked alongside physiotherapists to provide rehabilitation therapies to help clients bridge the gap from post physio back to normal daily living.

 As part of my ongoing training and learning I became interested in the fascia how it wraps itself around our organs and muscles like clingfilm and how myofascial release can stretch and smooth it so your body works at its optimum level.
 So I attended a series of Anatomy Trains courses by Thomas Myers and James Earls.
 I have completed the Anatomy Trains Structure and function course and several of the structural Essentials courses.